 Video of the Day

 Consider also: Schedule A: Instructions on How to Itemize Deductions

 Home Office Deduction Eligibility

 To claim a deduction for your home office, your home office must be regularly and exclusively used for your business.
 In addition, it must be your principal place of business.
-For example, if you use your den for personal and business purposes, it doesn't qualify as a home office -- at least for tax purposes.
-In addition, if you're an employee rather than being self-employed or working as an independent contractor, you must work from home for your employer's benefit, and your employer can't be paying you rent for your home office.
-If you just work from home to avoid traffic from time to time, you can't claim a deduction.
+For example, if you use your den for personal and business purposes, it doesn't qualify as a home office – at least for tax purposes.
+If your home office qualifies, you can also deduct your furniture, computers, printer, supplies and other office-related items.

 Calculating Your Deduction

 To figure your deduction, you first have to figure the percentage of your home that you use for business purposes.
 You can either use the square footage method or, if all the rooms in your home are approximately equal in size, you can divide the number of rooms used for business by the total number of rooms.

 For example, if you have a 400 square foot home office and your house is 2,000 square feet, you use 20 percent of your home for business.
 Then, multiply the percentage of your home used for business by your general expenses, and add any expenses that are linked directly to your business.

 Consider also: Home Office Deduction: Actual Expense Method